Section I specialist school — the platform drafts your pack | EHCP Clarity

 Section 41 of the Children and Families Act 2014 lists independent special schools approved by the Secretary of State for SEN. Parents and young people have the same right to request a section 41 school as a maintained special school under section 38.
 There are over 200 section 41 schools in England.

-What if my preferred specialist school is more expensive than the LA's preferred placement?
+What if my preferred specialist school is more expensive than the local authority's preferred placement?

 Do I have to visit the school before naming it in Section I?